wconrad/ftpd/README.md

 ## LIMITATIONS

-TLS is only supported in passive mode, not active, but I don't know why.
-Either the FTPS client used by the test doesn't work in active mode, or this server doesn't work in FTPS active mode (or both).
+The automated tests don't cover TLS in passive mode (although it works fine): The FTPS client used by the test locks up in active mode.

 The DiskFileSystem class only works in Linux.
 This is because it shells out to the "ls" command.
 This affects the example, which uses